Catalog Description

 - Objective Examinations

 - Example: Student scholars will take scripted answer exams (ex.
-LMS quizzes) to assess basic comprehension of assigned reading which addresses anthropological research about cross-cultural gender systems (course objective #4).
+LMS quizzes) to assess basic comprehension of anthropological concepts and case studies.
 Evaluation will be assessed based upon accuracy of answers.
+An example might include asking students to match particular descriptions of practices/statements from course materials with the concepts of sex or gender.

 - Projects